Smoked tri-tip is a great alternative to the brisket, its juicy, meaty, quicker and much cheaper!

 How Will I Know When Tri Tip Is Cooked?

-If you want to have the same texture as a brisket you want to cook the tri-tip until you have an internal temperature of 203°F.
+If you want the tri-tip to have the same texture as brisket, cook it until it reaches an internal temperature of 203°F.

-If you want more of a steak texture cook to the following; When the internal temperature is 125-145 degrees (135 degrees for rare, 145 for medium-rare), remove it from the grill.
+If you want a more textured steak, cook it to the following: When the internal temperature is 125-145 degrees (135 degrees for rare, 145 for medium-rare), remove it from the grill.

 Not Sure What To Serve With Your Tri Tip

-You have done the hard yard with the meat, but what are you going to serve with it?
+You have done the hard yard with the meat, but what will you serve with it?

 Some of my favorites include;